 Whether the remote UE is in direct connection or in indirect connection, it should be possible for the UE and the network to mutually authenticate.
 Since the remote UE may be constrained device, the procedure should be as efficient as possible.

+Specifically, for the constrained UE which uploads small data to the network via RN, it may switch to idle mode after transmission so as to save precious computing resources and battery life.
+However, these limited resources of UE may be rapidly consumed if repeated authentication is done between UE and RN whenever the UE switches idle mode to connected mode.
+Thus, it should be taken into account whether frequent authentication between UE and RN is required for this kind of constrained UE.

 5.9.3.1.2 Security threats

 If network doesn’t authenticate devices accessing over a relay, it may result in unauthorized access of 3GPP network over relays and such UEs may consume precious network resources.